Close

 It’s common for babies to dislike tummy time initially.
 They might feel uncomfortable or find it challenging to lift their heads.
 Some babies cry or get fussy because they’re not used to the position.
 It’s essentially a new exercise that requires effort and strength.

-However, there are ways to make tummy time more enjoyable:
+However, there are ways to make sessions more enjoyable:

 • Start Slow—Begin with short sessions, just a minute or two, and gradually increase the time.